Part I - General information applicable to all priority entitlement types

 Priority clearance numbers are issued when:

-If persons with a priority entitlement have been identified, the priority clearance number is issued only after the PSC has approved the hiring organization's Priority Feedback Form.
+If persons with a priority entitlement have been notified, the priority clearance number is issued only after the PSC has approved the hiring organization's Priority Feedback Form.
 Organizations must ensure that priority clearance numbers are retained in the appointment file.

 Managers should ensure they do not mistake a "clearance" issued through their own organization's priority system for a PSC priority clearance.